Grovely Wood: Second World War

 The Royal Air Force had an ordnance depot at Chilmark, west of the wood, during and after the Second World War, and parts of the wood provided cover for munitions storage.
 Until c.
 1951, use was made of sidings at the nearest station, Wylye; the area was also used for the same purpose by the United States Air Force, via Wishford station.

+Present day

+The Old Sarum Way long-distance footpath enters the wood.